 Throughout your tour, all your transport is provided unless you choose use local services to explore more widely during your free time.
 For those exploring Dublin independently before or after their guided tour of Ireland, here are the three main options for local transport throughout Dublin City.

 Dublin City and its suburbs are well catered for in terms of bus services.
 The state-owned Dublin Bus company, founded in 1987, has a reputation of being reliable, plentiful and not too harsh on the pocket.

 It is always advisable to check their timetable and stop locations if you are planning a bus journey, especially if you are new to the city.
 For more information, visit their website...

-Dublin City runs a bike hire scheme, sponsored by the food delivery company Just Eat.
+Dublin City runs a bike hire scheme, sponsored by a subscription-based TV service NOW.
 It is a cost-effective and quick way to get around the city.
-There are 115 stations in total, each within close proximity to another.
+There are 109 stations in total, each within close proximity to another.

 A user must first take out a subscription, which allows an unlimited number of rentals.
 A long-term subscription is €35, a 3-Day ticket costs €5.
 Under 30 minutes is free and prices only go up after this.
 For longer rides, it is advisable to get to a terminal in under 30 minutes and take a new bike.
 For more information, visit their website...

 Dublin City taxis are also known as hackney carriages, the kind that you can flag down on the street or find at a taxi rank.
 There are also private hire vehicles, which are not licensed to "ply for hire" or stand in a taxi rank and can only be booked in advance.

 A taxi journey of 35 minutes (for example from Dublin Airport, in the North of the city, to the city centre) would cost between €30 to €40.
 See here for more info on Dublin Taxi ranks.

 There are so many amazing tourist attractions in Ireland and our tours are designed to show you the very best of them.
 If you're not sure where to start, here we have compiled a top-ten list of the most popular Ireland tour experiences.